biosails/BioX-Workflow-Command-Docs/README.md

                 TRAILING:3 LEADING:3 SLIDINGWINDOW:4:15 MINLEN:36
 ```

-Pointed at a list of samples \([Find Samples](/find-samples.md)\), running biox would generate a single bash command per sample.
+Pointed at a list of samples \([Find Samples](/find-samples.md)\), running biox would generate a single bash command, aka a task, per sample.

 ### Directory Structure

-It also makes several assumptions about your output structure.
+BioX makes some assumptions about your output structure.
 It assumes you have each of your processes/rules outputting to a distinct directory.
 These directories will be named created and automatically named based on your rule name.

 Here is an example directory structure from BioX-Workflow.